mendokuse3/General-Assembly-Code/unit_1/w01d1/instructor_notes/INTRO_TO_JAVASCRIPT.md

 >x4 => 100

-### Variable name conventions
+### Variable names

-- Cannot begin with a number or include special character
+- cannot begin with a number or include special character
-- Must be written in `camelCase`
+- camelCase
 	- `thisVariable` NOT `this_variable`
-- Are case sensitive
+- case sensitive
 	- `thisVariable` is not the same as `ThisVariable`

 ### Semicolons